RyanCaudill04/ProjectManagementApp/README.md

-# Sharknado4SP_GUI
+# Sharknado4SP
-GUI portion of our project
+#This is the semester project repo for Sharknado4